Is Velocity Banking the Fastest Way to Pay Off Your House?

 - A longer-term loan is better than a shorter term, because of the lower guaranteed required payments that give you more flexibility, cash flow, and control, as you see with a 15 vs. 30 Year Mortgage.

 - The safest way to pay off your house fast is to store your surplus cash outside the four walls of your house.
 Then you can access and use your money along the way.
-While we don’t recommend paying off your house early, you could do so when you have enough to pay your remaining balance all at once, if that is what you want to do.
+While we don’t recommend paying off your mortgage early, you could do so when you have enough to pay your remaining balance all at once, if that is what you want to do.

 You can see our analysis here: